+Congratulations!
 If you are reading this I’m assuming you are a parent or you are expecting to become a parent.
-Congrats.

 My name is Ken.
-My wife Missy and I have two children.
-Our oldest daughter is 5 our youngest daughter is 4.
-Now that we have over a half decade of parenting under our belts we have decided to share some of our thoughts on parenting.
-Most specifically coparenting.
+My wife, Missy and I have two children.
+Our oldest daughter Stella is 5.
+Our younger daughter Geri is 4.
+I’m here to share some of our thoughts on parenting with as much ease as possible.

-Share as much of the duties, dooties, and duedee as you can.
+Share as much of the duties, and dooties, and duedee as you can.

 Here are some of the things we’ve learned over the last 5+ years as parents.
 Probably worthy to note that I have over 40 years of early child hood experience and development.
 As well as 12 years as an elementary and middle school teacher.